AndyForbes93/bamazon_CLI/README.md

 This is an application built with Node.js, Javascript, MySQL, and used the cli-table , mySQL, and inquirer npm packages

+Click the image below to see a walktrough!
 [![Link to Bamazon Walkthrough](https://img.youtube.com/vi/6IhnAziE50I/0.jpg)](https://youtu.be/6IhnAziE50I)

 For Customers: